Anastasia Myskina: 1999–2001

 Myskina was born in Moscow and turned professional in 1998, the year in which she broke into the WTA top 500.
-She won her first WTA title in Palermo in only her second appearance in the main draw of a WTA tournament.
+She won her first WTA title in Palermo in only her second appearance in the main draw of a WTA Tour tournament.
 She made her debut in a Grand Slam tournament at the US Open and the Fed Cup (playing doubles).
 In 2000, Myskina scored first career top-20 victory over No. 17 Barbara Schett en route to the Sopot semifinal.
 She debuted at Roland Garros (which she would later win) and Wimbledon.
 She played in the Sydney Olympics and reached her first Tier I quarterfinal in Zürich, where she lost to world No. 1 Martina Hingis.
 Myskina was plagued by injury that forced her to miss the Australian Open.
 As a result, she fell out of the top 100.
 She then had a solid indoor performance, reaching the quarterfinals in Leipzig and the semifinals in Moscow, her first career Tier I semifinal.

 2002

 2002 was a breakthrough season for Myskina.
-She scored her first top-10 win over defending champion Jelena Dokić in Rome, and entered so the top 20.
-Myskina reached back-to-back grass court finals in Birmingham and Eastbourne, and rose to No. 15 in the rankings.
-She won her first Tier II 2002 Brasil Open – Women's singles title in Bahia, and another runner-up finish in Leipzig confirmed her spot in WTA Tour Championships.
+She scored her first top-10 win over defending champion Jelena Dokić in Rome, and entered to the top 20.
+Myskina reached back-to-back grass-court finals in Birmingham and Eastbourne, and rose to No. 15 in the rankings.
+She won her first Tier II Brasil Open title in Salvador, Bahia, and another runner-up finish in Leipzig confirmed her spot in WTA Tour Championships.
 She finished the 2002 season in the top 15 for the first time in her career.

 2003

-Myskina obtained an invite to play The Hong Kong Ladies Challenge and reached the Australian Open quarterfinals (her first Grand Slam quarterfinal appearance of six).
+Myskina obtained an invite to play the Hong Kong Ladies Challenge and reached the Australian Open quarterfinals (her first Grand Slam quarterfinal appearance of six).
 After claiming the title in Doha and defeating friend Elena Likhovtseva in the first all-Russian final in WTA history, she cracked the top 10.
 Established her place among the game elite with a win in Sarasota, Myskina also had mediocre results during the summer season were followed by a quarterfinal appearance at the US Open, back-to-back titles in Leipzig (defeating No. 1 Kim Clijsters and No. 2 Justine Henin) and Moscow, which was her first Tier I title.
 She became the first Russian woman to win the Kremlin Cup), and she made the finals in Philadelphia.
 Myskina qualified for the Tour Championships.
 She earned more than US$ one million in prize money, and finished the year in the top 10 for the first time in her career.